HL7/fhir-ipa/input/pagecontent/ips-relationship.md

 Such systems will produce content that has two different sets of rules applied - the minimal expectations in this specification, and the more extensive rules specified in IPS.

-These rules are consistent; the content rules in this specification are a subset of the IPS rules, and any system that meets the information requirements in IPS automatically conforms to the requirements on the content specified here.
+These rules are consistent; the content rules in this specification are a subset of the IPS content rules, and any system that meets the information requirements in IPS automatically conforms to the requirements on the content specified here.